 We’ve been having so much fun mixing and scooping, baking and sharing these moist and marvelous treats, we decided to prepare a number of different varieties!
 We mixed up the types of chocolate and nuts.
 We added cocoa powder to some batches for *extra* chocolate-y flavor, and we left it out in others.
 We even added a plethora of different extracts and changed up the fats in the cookie batches to amp up the flavor!

 We’re going to be baking loads more cookies, as well as breads and pies, too, as we head into the end-of-year holidays over the next couple months.
 If you’d like to learn some of the secrets to making our favorite pastries and sweet treats this holiday season, now’s the time to sign up for our PLAY with Your Dough Masterclass!
+(Registration for this Masterclass is now closed.
+Please leave us your name and e-mail address on our Contact Page so you can be notified of the next session AND other upcoming courses!)

 This special live virtual cooking event will help you practice baking up stress-free fun for the whole family!
 Learn how to make delicious bread, cookies, and pie *with* your children, and have fun learning together while you do!
 Sign up now, before all 12 spots fill up.
 I look forward to seeing you on the inside!!!